microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

 :class: no-scaled-link
 ```

-### Working with results with Python
+### Working with results in Python

 Finding and visualizing data items is likely only the first step in your data
 analysis workflow.
 The Explorer provides two options to move your search results
 into a compute environment.
 By clicking "Code snippet for search results" under
 the search results, you can generate a Python snippet to recreate your exact
 search covering the map viewport.
 Or, if you're interested in working with a single item you've found, you can
 generate a Python snippet by clicking the "code" (`{ }`) button which will load
 that single item.